bhalooad1/veritasfin/DEVPOST.md

 ## Challenges we ran into

 ### 1. **Real-Time Caption Capture**
-Twitter Spaces doesn't provide a public API for captions.
+X Spaces doesn't provide a public API for captions.
 We had to reverse-engineer the DOM structure and build a robust monitoring system that:
 - Detects new caption elements as they appear
 - Handles dynamic DOM updates
 - Tracks speaker changes accurately